malthesers/soulsborndle/README.md

 At every new game, a random boss will be chosen for you to guess.
 Start by entering any boss and use the provided feedback to figure out a new guess.
 Continue this way, narrowing down the potential bosses to eventually get the answer.

-The info box on the left shows the known information you have correctly guessed, updating dynamically as you go.
+The info box shows the known information you have correctly guessed, updating dynamically as you go.
 Likewise, the resistances and weaknesses will pop up here, as they are getting confirmed by your guesses.

 The _souls_ parameter is comprised of _souls_ as they are known in _Demon's Souls_ and the _Dark Souls_ series, _blood echoes_ as they are known as in Bloodborne and _runes_ as they are known as in Elden Ring.